Joel Gilbert: Dreams from My Real Father

 Gilbert's Dreams from My Real Father (2012), alleged that United States President Barack Obama's "real" father was an American communist.
 It was strongly criticized for its many unsubstantiated allegations about President Obama's birth and background.
 Slate said that the film "peddles a conspiracy theory so convoluted that more traditional birthers must be envious of its creativity".
 Both Jerome Corsi and The Hollywood Reporter stated that the film makes unsubstantiated allegations that President Barack Obama lied about being the son of Barack Obama Sr. The film claims that Obama's real father was Frank Marshall Davis, a communist from Chicago, and that Obama's mother posed for nude photography.
 The Hollywood Reporter wrote, "It's about the lowest thing you can do to accuse, with no evidence, the opposition candidate's mother of being a porn star".

 The Trayvon Hoax

-Gilbert's film The Trayvon Hoax is about the killing of Trayvon Martin.
+Gilbert's film The Trayvon Hoax (2019) is about the killing of Trayvon Martin.
 It is based on a book of the same name by Gilbert, which had argued there was witness fraud during George Zimmerman's trial.
 The premise of the film is that a key trial witness was not the person whom the Martin family, their attorney, and the prosecution claimed she was.
 Glenn Loury and John McWhorter found the film persuasive, despite their misgivings about the filmmaker.

-In 2019, Zimmerman, represented by Larry Klayman, filed an unsuccessful lawsuit based on the allegations made in Gilbert's book.
+In 2019, Zimmerman, represented by Larry Klayman, filed an unsuccessful lawsuit against Trayvon Martin's parents (Sybrina Fulton and Tracy Martin) as well as Attorney Ben Crump, who had represented the family.
+Zimmerman's lawsuit was based on the allegations made in Gilbert's book.
 In 2020, Gilbert's production company, also represented by Klayman, filed a lawsuit that alleged breach of contract after a movie theater canceled Gilbert's private screening of his film.